-My rating: 5 of 5 stars
+My rating: 5 out of 5

-I found it fascinating to viewpoint looking back on our own species from the far future after we've built ourselves up, achieved so much and inherited the stars only to descend back to where we started.
+I found it fascinating to look back on our species from the far future after we've built ourselves up, achieved so much to literally inherit the stars, only to descend back to where we started.
 Ashes to ashes indeed.
-This story helps me to see our ignorance, the arrogance that we possess as a species.
+This story helps to see our ignorance, the arrogance that we seem to possess as a species.
 I never thought I would find the viewpoints and opinions of a group of aliens so enlightening.
 A great read and another example of how fiction in short form suits the science fiction genre so well.
-A very enjoyable read.
+Very enjoyable and highly recommended.